shingjay/LawsonNavigatorServer/README.txt

 @Description:
 This folder contains server-side classes.
 Only .java files within the main folder are being used for actual project builds.

+Running "make.sh compile" will compile the server.
-The compiled .class files are found within ./com/purdue/LawsonNavigator
+The compiled .class files are found within ./com/purdue/LawsonNavigator Run "java ./com/purdue/LawsonNavigator/Server" to start the server.